 - Liang Bua - East Nusa Tenggara, Flores.
 In the cave (and only here) were discovered remnants of an extinct, recent species of human - Homo florensiensis.

 - Sangiran Early Man site - Central Java.
-Area where since 1934 have been discovered numerous fossils of human ancestors (circa 50% of total known hominoid fossils in the world) and their contemporaries - animals.
+Area where since 1934 have been discovered numerous fossils of human ancestors (approximately 50% of total known hominoid fossils in the world) and their contemporaries - animals.
 Discoveries in Ngebung, Solo, Sangiran have provided valuable material for science.

 Prehistoric rock paintings